-The Ocular Surface Disease Index (OSDI) $^{52}$ featured prominently among these studies, $^{45,50}$ and minimal clinically important difference (MCID) values have been assessed for various OSDI categories for DED. $^{53}$ A newer measure, the Ocular Comfort Index (OCI), uses Rasch analysis to produce estimates on a linear interval scale; it was shown to positively correlate with the OSDI score (p < 0.0001) and to negatively correlate with tear film break-up time (p < 0.0001), and was able to detect improvement in symptoms of dry eye in individuals before and after treatment (p <0.0001). $^{54}$ Also of note was the 5-Item Dry Eye Questionnaire (DEQ-5), $^{50}$ in which frequency of watery eyes (r=0.48), discomfort (r=0.41), dryness (r=0.35), and late-day intensity of discomfort and dryness (r=0.42, 0.36) all significantly correlated to self-assessed severity.
+The Ocular Surface Disease Index (OSDI) featured prominently among these studies, $^{45,50}$ and minimal clinically important difference (MCID) values have been assessed for various OSDI categories for DED.
+A newer measure, the Ocular Comfort Index (OCI), uses Rasch analysis to produce estimates on a linear interval scale; it was shown to positively correlate with the OSDI score (p < 0.0001) and to negatively correlate with tear film breakup time (TFBUT [p < 0.0001]), and was able to detect improvement in symptoms of dry eye in individuals before and after treatment (p <0.0001).
+The Symptom Assessment iN Dry Eye (SANDE) Questionnaire, $^{52}$ published early 2007, is presently used as an instrument in some current clinical trials of DED, and has been found to be equivalent to the OSDI. $^{56}$ Also of note was the 5-Item Dry Eye Questionnaire (DEQ-5), $^{50}$ in which frequency of watery eyes (r=0.48), discomfort (r=0.41), dryness (r=0.35), and late-day intensity of discomfort and dryness (r=0.42, 0.36) all significantly correlated to self-assessed severity.
 The nature of the items varied widely in terms of the parameter being assessed and response options-e.g., visual analogue scale (VAS) and categorical scales.
 In these recent reports, there was emphasis on the nature of dry eye symptoms, including irritation symptoms and describing how the eyes feel.
 Distinct (but equally important) was the domain of vision-targeted, health-related impact of DED, such as effects on visual function and quality of life (QoL).
 Further refinement is necessary to ensure that surveys are sufficiently sensitive to detect response to treatment.

 II.A.2.b.
-Clinical Trials
+Clinical trials

 To assess the progress in research and development of dry eye treatments since the 2007 TFOS DEWS report, a survey was performed on studies newly registered on ClinicalTrials.gov in 2010.
 Of the 76 studies identified with the search words "dry" and "eye", approximately 60 were related to DED (unrelated studies were on age-related macular degeneration).
 Of the DED studies, most were classified as interventional studies (Table 5), involving topical, oral, or surgical intervention for patient groups with varying degrees of dry eye.
-Interestingly, of the observational studies that were active in 2010, five were sponsored by companies, 56-60 and one of these was a natural history study of patients with DED.
+Interestingly, of the observational studies that were active in 2010, five were sponsored by companies, 58-62 and one of these was a natural history study of patients with DED.
 These studies might be considered a direct result of the "call to action" of the 2007 TFOS DEWS report.
-It is also interesting to note that there were five registered studies of oral omega fatty acid supplementation for dry eye, 61-65 multiple tear lubrication (artificial tear) studies, and several pharmaceutical studies in phase II and phase III.
+It is also interesting to note that there were five registered studies of oral omega fatty acid supplementation for dry eye, 63-67 multiple tear lubrication (artificial tear) studies, and several pharmaceutical studies in phase II and phase III.
 Collectively, this indicates positive growth in the field and active research and development programs in the pharmaceutical companies.